Avaiga/taipy-doc/docs/userman/gui/viselements/introduction.md

       resulting in setting it to 'true', which does respect the HTML specification:
       `<taipy:e bool_attr/>` is equivalent to `<taipy:e bool_attr="true"/>`.

-## Page Builder API

-If you use Python code to create pages, the
-[Page Builder](../../../refmans/reference/pkg_taipy/pkg_gui/pkg_builder/index.md) package provides the API for all the available visual elements.

-To set a property to a value, you will use the property name as a named parameter to the element's API.<br/>
-Note that to bind variables to an element's property, you must set that property to a string defining an expression referencing the variables.

 # Generic properties

 Every visual element type has the following properties: